medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 :::note

 Before you can use Medusa Admin, you must add the URL as an environment variable on your deployed Medusa server.
-Follow along in the [Configure CORS on the Medusa Server](#configure-cors-variable-on-the-medusa-server) section.
+Follow along in the [Configure Cross-Origin Resource Sharing (CORS) on the Medusa Server](#configure-cors-variable-on-the-medusa-server) section.

 :::